MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 - The **Flow** or *flatten* view on the left side of the page is the main working area, where you can author the flow by adding nodes, editing and running nodes inline, or editing the prompt.
 In the **Inputs** and **Outputs** sections, you can view, add, and edit inputs and outputs.

   The inputs and outputs are already set when you clone a flow.
 The flow input schema for the Web Classification sample is `name: url; type: string`, a URL of string type.
-You can change to another value manually, for example `https://www.imdb.com`.
+You can change the preset input value to another value manually, for example `https://www.imdb.com`.

 - **Files** at top right shows the folder and file structure of the flow.
 Each flow folder contains a *flow.dag.yaml* file, source code files, and system folders.
 You can create, upload, or download files for testing, deployment, or collaboration.